gortonator/bsds-6650/README.md

 Quizzes last approximately 45 minutes.
 If you are not able to attend and take the quiz at the same time as others, _you must let your instructor know_ in advance.
 Failure to do this will result in a zero for the quiz you miss.

 **Do your own work**
 You know the rules.
 Helping each other out is fine, but design and build and test your own system.
 Any unwarranted collaboration will result in a zero grade for the assignment.

+**Generative AI**
+You can use any AI tools you like for all aspects of this course.

 **Code of Conduct and Course Values**
 No disrespect, rudeness, or abuse will be tolerated, either in class or in online communication.
 During class, we will be doing a lot of sharing of ideas and open-ended work.
 It is important that everyone feel comfortable contributing to class discussion, and that their contributions are valued.
 To that end, our course values can be defined as: